lastrust/community-modules/opensea-operator-filter/README.md

 Using this module, you can easily create a NFT collection that make best efforts to filter transfers from operators known to not respect creator earnings.

+To learn more about NFT token is used in this module, please check [NFT (Custom-URI) Created by bunzz](https://app.bunzz.dev/module-templates/b9754505-40f2-4224-b11f-5a08e152fe97)

 ## How to use

 ### General steps